Skip to content

 Featurenanogitgo-git

-StorageStateless, configurable object storage + writing modesLocal disk operations
+StorageStateless; pluggable object storage and writing modesLocal disk operations

 ScopeEssential operations onlyFull Git functionality